Avg: 3.4 from 1,449 votes

 Note: On pitch 5 do not go up and left.
 From the belay one can see white slings on an anchor about 30-40 feet left.
 This anchor is for a new route and not Birdland.

-Pitch 6: 5.7R, that I haven't done, which consists of climbing on loose rock, to an anchor.
-If someone would like to post the beta for pitch 6, that'll be great. [admin's note: best to pass on pitch 6-- loose rock directly above the belayer, minimal pro, etc. Way out of character with the rest of the route.]
+Pitch 6: 5.7R, that I haven't done, which consists of climbing on loose rock, to an anchor. [admin's note: best to pass on pitch 6-- loose rock directly above the belayer, minimal pro, etc. Way out of character with the rest of the route.]

 Rap the route with two ropes or with one 70m rope.
 All the rap stations except the 1st have two sets of anchors, so it's pretty easy to rap past other parties who are still climbing.